aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/notesslidemanager/_index.md

 | [`remove_notes_slide`](/slides/python-net/aspose.slides/notesslidemanager/remove_notes_slide/#) | Removes notes slide of the current slide. |

+### Examples

+The following example shows how to Add Notes to specific ProwerPoint Presentation slide.

+            The following examples shows how to remove Notes from PowerPoint Presentation's specific slide.

 ### See Also
 * module [`aspose.slides`](/slides/python-net/aspose.slides)
 * library [`Aspose.Slides`](/slides/python-net)